Muhammad III of Granada: Ousting and later life

 With Granada's three neighbours arrayed against it, Muhammad III became highly unpopular at home.
 On 14 March 1309 (on Eid ul-Fitr, 1 Shawwal 708 AH), a palace coup deposed Muhammad and executed his vizier, Ibn al-Hakim.
 The coup involved the vizier's political rival Atiq ibn al-Mawl, a group of Granadan notables who preferred Muhammad's 21-year-old half-brother Nasr, and the angry populace of Granada.
 The vizier was seen to hold the real power of the state; his policy and extravagant lifestyle caused him to be the main target of popular anger.
 The people of Granada sacked the palaces of the sultan and the vizier; the vizier was personally killed by Atiq ibn al-Mawl.
 Muhammad III was allowed to live but forced to abdicate in favour of Nasr; by his own request, his abdication was formally witnessed by several faqihs (Islamic jurists).
 He initially lived in the Alcázar Genil just outside the capital; according to an anecdote, a raven followed him there from the royal Alhambra.
 After a short period, he was moved to Almuñécar on the coast.

 There was an attempt by the royal council of Granada to restore Muhammad III during Nasr's reign, taking place on November 1310 when Nasr was gravely ill.
 They urgently transported the old and blind Muhammad III from Almuñécar in a litter to court.
 However, when he arrived, Nasr had recovered, and the attempt to restore him failed.
 Muhammad III was then imprisoned in the Dar al-Kubra (La Casa Mayor, "Big House") of the Alhambra and was rumoured to have been killed.
 The rumour of his assassination was one of the factors behind the rebellion led by Abu Said Faraj and his son Ismail, which eventually resulted in Nasr himself being deposed and Ismail taking the throne as Ismail I in 1314.
 While Nasr was dealing with Ismail's rebellion, another rebellion occurred in December 1313 or January 1314 in Granada to restore Muhammad III.
 According to historian Francisco Vidal Castro, this likely caused Nasr to murder his brother—either to end the rebellion or as punishment, after it was over.
-In any case, Muhammad III was murdered by drowning in a pool of the Dar al-Kubra on 21 January 1314 (Monday, 3 Shawwal 713 AH).
+Muhammad III was murdered by drowning in a pool of the Dar al-Kubra on 21 January 1314 (Monday, 3 Shawwal 713 AH).
 He was buried on the Sabika Hill of the Alhambra alongside his grandfather Muhammad I.